L1nky/TheZeldaMod/README.md

 TheZeldaMod
 ===========
 Hello !
-This my first Minecraft mod, The Zelda Mod.
+This is my first Minecraft mod, The Zelda Mod.
 Enjoy !